artonoximee/mlavland-json-db/README.md

-# MLAV.LAND Website - JSON DB Version
+# MLAV.LAND Website - .json-based version

 ## Introduction

 This repository is a JSON-based version of the [mlav.land](https://mlav.land/) website.
-The website uses .json files to store simple information, and javascript to display it in two languages.
+The website uses .json files to store simple information and act as a database, and javascript to display it in both french and english.
 This is an experiment to understand web-oriented javascript.

 ## Limits